 My company is part of a group of companies; do we need a DPO each?

-No, you may appoint a single officer to be shared by all of the companies in the group provided that the DPO is easily accessible by each organisation.
+No, you may appoint a single officer to be shared by all of the companies in the group provided that the DPO is easily accessible by each organisation by both management and employees, and also externally to individual data subjects and relevant supervisory authorities.
 This also applies in the case of public bodies and authorities, taking account of their size and structure.

 My company is a private organisation but we carry out public tasks, do we need a DPO?